alifa-ara-heya/redux-counter-app-with-react/README.md

 ---

-## 🔗 Add the Reducer to the Store
+## 🔗8.
+Add the Reducer to the Store

-Update `store.ts` to include the counter slice:
+Update `store.ts` to include the counterSlice.ts:

 ```ts
 // src/redux/store.ts